George Kashdan: Comics

 In 1947, after having written two comic book scripts for DC Comics, he was hired as an editor at that publishing company, where his brother, Bernard Kashdan, was a business executive who had joined the company in 1940.
 George Kashdan's first two recorded comic-book credits, appearing the same month, are writing the "Congo Bill" backup feature in Action Comics #105 (Feb.
 1947), and co–creating the Tommy Tomorrow character with co–writers Bernie Breslauer and Jack Schiff and artist Howard Sherman in DC's Real Fact Comics #6 (Feb.
 1947).

 He became a story editor on Action Comics beginning with #106 (March 1947), mostly editing and rewriting the backup features on that anthology title, which headlined Superman, helmed by fellow story editor Mort Weisinger.
 As Kashdan recalled his start at the company, "There was a small emergency there.
 One of the editors with whom I had worked was Bernie Breslauer. ...
 He was in the hospital briefly and Mort called me.
 He said, 'Hey, we need an editor here.'
 Bernie came back and I remained, basically as a copy editor.
 I wasn't buying stories or giving out plots, or giving out assignments of any sort.
 Bernie died a year or two later, I guess — around 1950.
 I moved into his desk.

 In 1962, Kashdan and artist Nick Cardy launched the Aquaman ongoing series for DC.
+Later in the 1960s, he devised the concept of Metamorpho, an idea fleshed out by writer Bob Haney and artist Ramona Fradon.
 Kashdan primarily wrote for DC's mystery and war comics series including G.I.
 Combat, House of Mystery, House of Secrets, The Unexpected, Weird War Tales, and The Witching Hour.
 A "Johnny Peril" story written by Kashdan for The Unexpected series in 1969 was put into inventory and finally published ten years later in the APA-I fanzine.
 A rare example of Kashdan working for another comic book publisher is the seven–page story "Who Toys with Terror" in Atlas/Seaboard Comics' Weird Tales of the Macabre #2 (March 1975).
-His final story "Strange Rescue" was published in Sgt.
+His final comics work was "Strange Rescue", a single-page story drawn by Dick Ayers and published in Sgt.
 Rock #421 (April 1988).